kubernetes/community/contributors/design-proposals/raw-block-pv.md

 | docker/runc/rkt   |  mknod / RWM     | RWO              |
 | docker/runc/rkt   |       R          | ROX              |

+The accessModes would be passed as part of the options array and would need validate against the specific runtime engine.
+Since rkt doesn't use the CRI, the config values would need to be passed in the legacy method.

 # Implementation Plan, Features & Milesones

 Phase 1: v1.8